Scherzer, despite broken nose, pitches Nats past Phillies

 In the first game, Patrick Corbin allowed one run in seven innings, and Gerardo Parra and Brian Dozier had homers and RBI doubles in Washington's 6-2 victory.
 Dozier went deep again in the second game, and Victor Robles also homered in the nightcap.

 Scherzer (6-5) bunted a ball into his nose during pitcher's batting practice Tuesday at Nationals Park.
-He had a black right eye Wednesday but recorded the 88th double-digit strikeout game of his career and walked just two while throwing 117 pitches.
+He had a black right eye Wednesday but recorded 10 strikeouts, the 88th double-digit game of his career in that category, and walked just two while throwing 117 pitches.

 The veteran right-hander gave up a leadoff double to Cesar Hernandez in the seventh, then struck out the next three batters, pounding his glove as he fanned pinch hitter J.T.
 Realmuto for the final out.